Computational Biofluid and Heat Transfer (CBHT) Lab

 Dr. Suvash C. Saha Featured in The Medicine Maker: “Lungs In Silico”

-In a featured interview with The Medicine Maker titled “Lungs In Silico”, Dr. Suvash C. Saha, Senior Lecturer in Mechanical Engineering at the University of Technology Sydney (UTS), shares how computational modelling is revolutionizing inhaler drug delivery systems.
+In a featured interview with The Medicine Maker titled “Lungs In Silico”, Dr. Suvash C. Saha, Senior Lecturer in Mechanical Engineering at the University of Technology Sydney (UTS), shares how computational modelling is revolutionising inhaler drug delivery systems.

 Motivated by personal experience with his daughter’s asthma, Dr. Saha highlights the inefficiencies of current inhalers, which often deposit only 12–40% of medication, with most particles trapped in the upper airways.
 Using advanced computational fluid dynamics (CFD) and CT-scan–based lung geometries, his research focuses on improving the precision of drug delivery deep into the lungs.